hacksparrow/apoc/README.md

 CREATE (n:Status { node: '0.10.36', sum: 41 }) RETURN n
 ```

 The variables and the context objects maintain their order in an apoc query.
-Therefore, the variables object (even if empty) should always preceed the context object.
+Therefore, the variables object (even if empty) should always preceed the context object, if you want to specify a context object.

 ### Line breaks